williamslab/hapi2/README.md

 Compiling HAPI2
 ---------------

-HAPI2 requires zlib, including developmental headers (e.g., the `zlib1g-dev` package on Ubuntu).
+HAPI2 requires [Google's sparsehash](https://github.com/sparsehash/sparsehash) library (e.g., the `libsparsehash-dev` package on Ubuntu), and zlib with developmental headers (e.g., the `zlib1g-dev` package on Ubuntu).

 Clone the repository by running